ambielecki/biking/README.md

 The header gradient is not compatible with IE, that definitely needs to be fixed.

 htaccess - Had trouble getting the file caching to work, my guess is this has to do with my server config, which I'm using for multiple projects.
-Something I need to dig into in the vhosts
+Looks like I need to enable the cache configurations.
+Definitely something for later.

 ## Outside code